Brand Breakdown 002 TESLA

 At the heart of Tesla Inc.’s brand in the UK are three registered trade marks.
 There is the word mark ‘TESLA’ (mark EUIPO005678479 in class 7,9 and 12), its “badge-style” logo (mark EUIPO005678602 in class 7,9 and 12) and a graphical version of its word mark (mark EUIPO008741225 in class 12).

-The first two marks protect Tesla’s principle assets, in machinery (class 7), electrical and scientific devices (class 9) and vehicles (class 12).
-Where as the mark graphics of the word mark only protects their identity of their assets in vehicles (class 12).
+The first two marks protect Tesla’s principal assets, in machinery (class 7), electrical and scientific devices (class 9) and vehicles (class 12).
+Whereas the mark graphics of the word mark only protects their identity of their assets in vehicles (class 12).

 Analysis: Messages, Meanings and Markets